 With resources from reputable organizations like Pool & Hot Tub Alliance, The Chlorine Institute and the American Chemistry Council, there are many helpful training guides available to show proper storage, handling and application of swimming pool chemicals.

-From a practical perspective, Axiall Water Treatment Products, a Westlake Chemical Company, is here to help as well.
-Axiall features an effective combination of the Accu-Tab® Chlorination and Acid-Rite® pH Adjustment Systems to help aquatic facilities avoid the perils of mixing chemicals, all while delivering consistent chlorination and properly-balanced water.
+From a practical perspective, Westlake Water Solutions, a Westlake Corporation, is here to help as well.
+Westlake Water Solutions features an effective combination of the Accu-Tab® Chlorination and Acid-Rite® pH Adjustment Systems to help aquatic facilities avoid the perils of mixing chemicals, all while delivering consistent chlorination and properly-balanced water.
 Equipped with solid chemicals, no dual containment is required with either system.
 Accu-Tab Blue SI calcium hypochlorite tablets eliminate the hazards of potential liquid spills, while the distinct red color of Acid-Rite sodium bisulfate tablets guard against inadvertent tablet chemical mixing.

 When it comes to poolside priorities, safety comes first.